bruhtus/vim-simpbuf/readme.md

 # simpbuf.vim

 Simpbuf is a shameless extension of the famous mapping `:ls<CR>:b` command in vim.
-To make it simple, it manage your buffer using `:b`, `:ls`, and `:bd` command.
-So, please treat it the same as you use those three command.
+To make it simple, simpbuf manage your buffer using `:b`, `:ls`, and `:bd` command.
+So, please treat it the same as if you use those three command.

 For example: <br>
 - If you want to change buffer, only pass one argument.
 Let's say you want to change to buffer number 69, then you need to pass the number `69` and hit enter.
 Do not pass multiple buffer number if you want to change buffer, like `69 23`.